 There are four components, including:

-- A breast shield connector
+- Breast shield connector

-- A connector cap
+- Connector cap

 One question that comes up frequently with the Sonata is how often the breast pump parts need to be replaced.